mguo123/pan_omics_psych/README.md

 pan_omics_psych
 ==============================

-data exploration and modeling for pan omics dataset (psych).
-Khavari Lab/ Wernig Lab
+Data exploration and modeling for transcriptomics and epigenomics datasets of for the paper Guo et al., "Compendium of functional regulatory variants in human neuropsychiatric disease"

 Project Requirements: